bkesterbyld/maroon-potato/src/pages/secure-cloud-data-storage.md

           Create a DMZ between your data and the consumers that need access to it
         content: >
-          Use Above as a secure intermediary storage layer and DMZ to syndicate data across business units, agencies, systems integrators, distributors, vendors and other trading partners—without exposing backend data stores to unknown developers and database credentials to integration tools.
+          Above acts as a secure intermediary storage layer and DMZ to syndicate data across business units, agencies, systems integrators, distributors, vendors and other trading partners—without exposing your existing backend data stores to unknown developers and database credentials to integration tools.

-          Above provides a variety of tools to replicate data sets, reshape them for specific data consumers
+          You get a variety of tools to replicate data sets and reshape them for specific data consumers

           *   Push data into Above via our inbound API and data mapping tools